Skip to content

 Why do we need a shadow database?

 The shadow database is used to run the migrations on it, and then compare the raw queries against it.
-The shadow database is dropped and recreated every time ESLint initializes the query (When VS Code boots up, or when you run ESLint from the terminal).
+The shadow database is dropped and recreated every time ESLint initializes (When VSCode boots up, or when you run ESLint from the terminal).

 What is connectionUrl and should I configure it?